Subscribe to updates

 On match days at Queens Park Rangers the premises may supply licensable activity to patrons attending for prearranged activities organised at the premises.

-However, none of the objectors considered this change suitable and maintained their objections.
+However, according to appendix 6, none of the objectors considered this change suitable and maintained their objections.

 -

-The licensing objectives are the prevention of crime and disorder, public safety, the prevention of public nuisance, and the protection of children from harm. ↩
+The licensing objectives are a set of four aims that underpin the Licensing Act 2003.
+These are the prevention of crime and disorder, public safety, the prevention of public nuisance, and the protection of children from harm. ↩

 Attendees